CASFRI/CASFRI/docs/specifications/README.md

 2. CAS Base Polygon (CAS) attributes - values that identify a polygon and provide a link between the CAS polygon and the original inventory polygon;
 3. Forest-Level (LYR) attributes - values that pertain to the polygon for productive and non-productive forest land;
 4. Non-Forest Land (NFL) attributes - values that pertain to naturally non-vegetated, non-forest anthropogenic, and non-forest vegetated land;
-5. Disturbance history (DST) attributes - values that pertain to any disturbance that has occurred in a polygon including type, year, and extent; and
+5. Disturbance history (DST) attributes - values that pertain to any disturbance that has occurred in a polygon including type, year, and extent;
-6. Ecological specific (ECO) attributes - values representing ecosites and wetlands.
+6. Ecological specific (ECO) attributes - values representing ecosites and wetlands; and
 7. Geometry attributes - values pertaining to polygon geometry.

 <sup>1</sup> Cosco, J. 2011.
 Common attribute schema (CAS) for forest inventories across Canada.